android/ndk-samples/display-p3/README.md

 - gamma value : 2.2
 - Display P3 color space with D65 as white reference point

 To add new images, simply drop the new file into this folder.
-Please noted that all decompressing is performed on CPU at the start up time: it takes time when there are lot of image files.
+Please note that all decompressing is performed on CPU at the start up time: it takes time when there are lot of image files.

 Some of the images are from [codelogic's wide-gamut-tests](https://github.com/codelogic/wide-gamut-tests)